Levi Todd: Later life

 In 1787, he built the first brick house in Fayette County.
 Located on Richmond Pike outside Lexington, the house was named after the small Scottish village Ellerslie where the Todd family originated during the 16th century.
 Originally a one-room-deep, two-story square home on 30 acre, he hired the first arriving bricklayers and carpenters to expand the house, eventually turning it into a large country villa with an additional 20 rooms elaborately designed both inside and outside the home.
 The estate had a number of outbuildings, particularly a stone round house where Todd stored the public documents of Fayette County.
 In 1801, he also donated land on which the oldest standing Presbyterian Church in Fayette County, the Walnut Hill Presbyterian Church, was built.

 In 1803, angry tenant farmers and squatters threatened to burn down the home, in an attempt to destroy court documents threatening their property rights as the result of a recent court decision.
 Although the Ellerslie estate itself was spared, his personal office was burned down by the mob on January 31.
 As a result, most of the early records of the settlement were destroyed.
 The remaining records still legible were later copied by a special committee.

 At the time of his death in 1807, he owned 7000 acre in Fayette and Franklin County and was worth over $6,000.
 Among his possessions included silver, fine china and leather-bound books; his personal library also contained rare works by Mary Wollstonecraft, Edmund Burke and William Blackstone.
-He also owned twenty-one slaves, nine horses and other livestock, and a carriage.
+He also owned twenty-one slaves (he enslaved twenty- one human beings), nine horses and other livestock, and a carriage.
 He was buried in Lexington Cemetery.

 The family home was inherited by Robert S. Todd, who in turn left it to Margaret Preston in 1857, before its purchase by the Lexington Water Company in 1884.
 The company used several 100 acre to build a reservoir as well as present-day Mentelle Park; the house itself existed until 1947 when it was torn down to build the now defunct Lexington Mall.